SpiderDave/DavePatcher/README.md

         A basic if,else,end if block.  "else" is optional, and it's very limited.
 Can not be nested currently, only comparison with string is supported.

+    include <file>
+        include another patch file as if it were inserted at this line.

+    strict [on | off]
+        Turn strict mode on or off.
+If strict is used without a parameter, on is assumed.
+In strict mode:
+        * "var" keyword is required for variable assignment.
+        * break on all warnings.

 ```